qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 For all positions, I am looking for self-motivated applicants with strong drive for excellence.
 Some combinations of the following traits are desired:
 <ul>
   <li>Any educational background that makes you confident for the position</li>
-  <li>Strong technical skills, including but not limited to XR Prototyping in Unity C#, Motion Capture, Computer Vision, Arduino, and Digital Fabrication</li>
+  <li>Strong technical skills, including but not limited to XR Development in Unity, Motion Capture, Computer Vision, Arduino, and Digital Fabrication</li>
   <li>Basic understanding of the current research/industry landscape of HCI/XR</li>
   <li>Good command of English for academic writing and communication</li>
   <li>Interest in theoretical and conceptual thinking regarding interaction design and the use and development of computing technology</li>